Bhavith1108/My-Chart-App/README.md

 /// Execute the following commands in Terminal

----npm install ---------        To install all the dependencies
+npm install        ////To install all the dependencies

----npm start   ---------        To start the server and we can see the output in browser
+npm start          ////To start the server and we can see the output in browser